psguazz/procgen_ppo/README.md

 ## What is this?

-It's a semi-decent implementation of the PPO algorithm, tested this on various ProcGen environments.

-It uses a combined model for both actor and critic based on ViViT (Video Visual Transformer).
+It's a semi-decent implementation of the PPO algorithm, tested this on various ProcGen environments, using a combined model for both actor and critic.

 ## Usage